zpoint/CPython-Internals/BasicObject/func/func.md

 #### memory layout

-every thing is an object in python, including function, a function is defined as **PyFunctionObject** in the c level
+everything is an object in python, including function, a function is defined as **PyFunctionObject** in the c level

     def f(a, b=2):
         print(a, b)